DanielTanTWOfficial/song-genre-analysis/README.md

 3. Applied the insights obtained from the Machine Learning model to real-world business use cases. :white_check_mark:

 ## Instructions to Run Code
 Run the Jupyter Notebook files using the Anaconda version of Jupyter.
 In Anaconda Prompt, create a new environment with all the required packages installed with:
+`conda config --append channels conda-forge`
+`conda config --append channels plotly`
 `conda create --name <env_name> --file requirements.txt`
 In the directory the files are located in, execute `jupyter notebook` to start the Jupyter Notebook instance.